reactjs/rfcs/text/0000-use-state-ref.md

 # Summary

-Introduce a new hook to reduce/improve some process.
+Introduce a new hook to reduce/improve some processes.

 # Basic example

-In this example we see `useEffect` that doesn't need a dependency to read updated `count`'s value, so that's mean we don't need to perform `useEffect` effect function event `count` will change. `useStateRef` just is a name, so might we need to change to better name.
+In this example we see `useEffect` that doesn't need a dependency to read updated `count`'s value, so that's mean we don't need to perform `useEffect` effect function event `count` will change. `useStateRef` just is a name, so might we need to change to a better name.

 ```js
 const [count, setCount, getCount] = useStateRef();